 Springtime in Montana can be translated to potentially experiencing all four seasons in one day.
 You may have days where the temperature climbs above seventy degrees, or you could face heavy snow.
 Be sure to come prepared with a mixed bag of clothes and always bring a jacket.
-During the early spring, the water temperature can result in trout holding deep and not displaying the same active behavior like they do in the summer.
+During the early spring, the water temperature can result in trout holding deep and not displaying the same active behavior as they do in the summer.
 Double nymph rigs with weighted sowbugs, nymphs, midges, and scuds in sizes 12-18 work well this time of year.
-If you get an overcast day or light rain/snow showers, you may experience fantastic blue-winged olive dry fly fishing that brings the fish to the surface, where they’ll concentrate around slower currents and slicks.
+If you get an overcast day or light rain/snow showers, you may experience fantastic blue-winged olive dry fly fishing that brings the fish to the surface, concentrating around slower currents and slicks.

 In addition, the Missouri also has hatches of skwala stoneflies (size 8/10) and march browns (size 14) in the spring.
 These hatches are not as consistent as hatches of blue-winged olives or midges, but they can provide some action throughout the day if the weather has been stable.

 Anglers targeting fish using streamers need to get their fly down quickly to where the fish are holding.
 Due to colder water temperatures, trout may not be as willing to move very far for food.
 Slowly stripping or swinging your fly will most likely pick up more fish throughout the day than faster retrievals.
 Search for trout in the numerous long and deep runs with slow-moving water.